 'These 7000 Oaks Do Not Exist' 2020- GAN, NFT " In the spirit of the coming "100 years of Beuys" celebration I envisioned "the 7000 oaks do not exist", in which I took a database of over 250 oak trees on white backgrounds and generated the 7000 Oaks as the result of AI-based GAN image generation.
 Also in the spirit of Beuys' environmentalism, "my "7000 Oaks" could be expanded also to "might not exist (because of this GAN or NFT)..."

-Research and Education in Social Empowerment and Transformation (RESET), an organisation from Limassol.
+Research and Education in Social Empowerment and Transformation (RESET), Limassol.

 With over 20 years of combined experience in research and education, RESET develops constructive and education-centred solutions to the most demanding societal challenges of our time.
 RESET invests in the creation, evolution, and revolution of social-driven concepts, systems and practices which prioritize humanity.
 Our organization accelerates and amplifies positive local, national, regional and global change through the power of research and education.